Yes, you heard it right. We are talking about Cold Calling in this blog today.

 Cold calling is the technique of calling people (not saying customer or consumer here) who have not heard about your brand or company and trying to convert into leads.

 In this era of digital life where Email Marketing and WhatsApp marketing is playing a major role, let me share some important “Cold Calling Tips and Tricks” with you to make your sales pitch smoother.

 These cold calling tips and tricks are based on my own experience in my sales career which I feel will surely help you bringing in a structure so that this seemingly difficult job will feel like any other task you will manage.

 Preparation is key.

 Everyone has received calls where they felt like hanging up after 10 seconds.

 Therefore, good preparation will help you to feel confident right from the beginning and also grasp the prospect’s attention so that you are being perceived as relevant.

-The following tips should help you getting the best prepared, before you pick up your phone.
+The following tips should help you get the best prepared before you pick up your phone.
 Because we know, preparation is the key.

 Get into the Right Mood